montefra/little_deploy/README.md

     # when using the version number: if the version is a pre-release number
     # and this option is given change the version name to the value of
     # ``version_dev``; WARNING: setting this option and ``overwrite_dev`` to
-    # False can lead to unexpected results
+    # False can lead to unexpected results.
+Default to the actual version
     version_dev = development

     # types names